 Road Trip.
 Before kids, those 2 words were filled with excitement for the adventure ahead.
 It meant long hours in the car where Craig and I could talk, eat snacks, I could read a book, we had the windows down and were just cruisin down the road.

 Road Trip With Kids… These 3 words bring on so many mixed emotions!
 The excitement of the adventure is still there and is the main reason we take a Family Road Trip, but now there are also feelings of fear, anxiety, frustration, and that smell from the back seat!
 Traveling with kids on a road trip is a challenge and takes a whole LOT of planning and a packing list.

 Since being on the road we have learned a few key things that have helped us make our road trips more enjoyable and less stressful.
 Let’s be honest we live in a world of technology, so we let our kids use technology while we travel and we don’t feel guilty or bad about screen time and you shouldn’t either!
-Check out these road trip tips for families!
+Check out these road trip games and road trip tips for families!

 1. Movies for your Family Road Trip